Importance of Imagery Overlap in Aerial Photogrammetry

 In aerial photogrammetry, imagery overlap is an essential principle to master to obtain the best results from your dataset.
 Imagery overlap refers to the degree of redundancy in aerial photographs captured in a particular dataset.
+If you would like to view the video version of this blog post, please see the video above.

 Imagery overlap facilitates the creation of a dense point cloud out of the images, which is the building block for creating a 3D model.
 By capturing multiple images of the same area from different angles, overlap ensures that every point on the terrain is captured from multiple perspectives, allowing the photogrammetry software to triangulate the position of each point with greater accuracy, resulting in a more detailed representation of the landscape.